DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-project.md

 ### Presentation

-The presentation is a 15-25 minute slide-based presentation of the project.
+The presentation is a 5-7 minute/person slide-based presentation of the project.
 This presentation must balance accessibility to a general audience alongside detailed material for the domain expert.

 The presentation is graded by both the domain mentors and the